You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 I'm Andrea

 I don’t work from scripts or rigid structures.
-I work from intuition, family wisdom, and two decades of doing this work.
+I work from intuition, family wisdom, and 25 years of doing this work.
 I hold up a mirror so you can see who you already are …not who you think you should become like a self-improvement project.

 As my Dad used to say, “She knows her stuff!”
 Mainly because he didn’t know what to call it.